Centreon-Community/centreon-discovery/README_en.txt

 #	Requirements

-Nmap must be installed on each poller.
+* Nmap must be installed on each poller.
 In the case of a centralized architecture, nmap must be installed on the central.
-The package python-dev (or python-devel depending on linux distribution) must be installed too on the central and on every pollers.
+* The package python-dev (or python-devel depending on linux distribution) must be installed too on the central and on every pollers.
+* The package mysql-devel (on CentOS) must be installed on the central.

 #	Installation: